pashacraydon/pashacraydon.github.io/_posts/2017-11-10-mount-shasta-in-a-day.markdown

 ---
 layout: post
-title:  "Mount Shasta in one day"
+title:  "Mount Shasta in a day"
 date:   2017-11-09 13:15:34 -0700
 category: article
 ---

-I winced as tree branches drove long scratches into the paint of my newish 16 honda civic.
+Tree branches drove long scratches into the paint of my newish 16 honda civic.
+Driving close to the shoulder was my best bet to avoid the deep trenches carved out by more capable vehicles that mine would surely bottom out on.
 I was 6 miles down a rough dirt road that was gradually getting much worse and causing me some anxiety due to the low clearance of my vehicle.
 In the distance rose Mount Shasta, all 14,179 feet of it.

 The last remaining members of our group, two girls, had just dropped out of the trip due to conditions on the mountain.
 A few winter storms had blown through the past couple of weeks and left snow on the mountain which could make climbing the mountain a little dangerous.
 Park rangers had warned the climbing season was probably over.